 Students in the elementary classes are offered a small class size where they are given the opportunity to work on social-emotional skills as well as the core subjects.
 Students learn by direct instruction as well as labs and activities.
 In the elementary class students are given frequent breaks and are offered a variety of coping skills.
 The elementary class is run as token economy where students can earn points for completing work.
 The points can be turned in for items.
 In the elementary class there are also student incentives such as the STAR program.

 Longmore offers special education services for students with the following needs: specific learning disability, emotional disturbance, intellectual disabilities, other health impairments, and multiple disabilities.
 Services include learning support, emotional support, life skills support, speech & language, physical therapy, occupational therapy, and assistive devices.
-We offer 45-day special education placements for public schools.
 We also offer extended school year (ESY).

 All students are screened with Math (MLI and GMADE) and Reading (RLI and GRADE) grade level indicators to provide teachers with students’ current academic strengths and needs.
 We also use IXL and Khan Academy online tools for students who may need advanced or AP classes.